top of page

 And lest thou lift up thine eyes unto heaven, and when thou seest the sun, and the moon, and the stars, even all the host of heaven, shouldest be driven to worship them, and serve them, which Ahayah thy Alahayim hath divided unto all nations under the whole heaven.

-• We do have to be mindful to abstain from all appearance of evil and the star of Chiun is to be avoided which history shows is the six pointed star:
+• The stars of idols or idolatrous religions are to be avoided.
+For example, the star of Chiun is to be avoided which history shows is the six pointed star:

 Amos 5:26